usbarmory/armory-drive/README.md

 The `armory-drive-install` provides interactive upgrade of all installation modes and is the recommended way to upgrade the Armory Drive firmware.

-Alternatively *only users of F-Secure signed releases or unsigned releases* can use the following procedure on USB armory devices which have been already initialized with the Armory Drive firmware as shown in _Pairing and initialization_.
+Alternatively *only users of OEM signed releases or unsigned releases* can use the following procedure on USB armory devices which have been already initialized with the Armory Drive firmware as shown in _Pairing and initialization_.